 Miamitown real estate is some of the most expensive in Ohio, although Miamitown house values don't compare to the most expensive real estate in the U.S.

-Miamitown is a blue-collar town, with 45.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Miamitown, you'll notice that it is more blue-collar than most other communities in America.
+45.42% of Miamitown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Miamitown is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Miamitown who work in sales jobs (23.26%), office and administrative support (6.59%), and community and social services (5.68%).

 One downside of living in Miamitown is that it can take a long time to commute to work.
 In Miamitown, the average commute to work is 38.96 minutes, which is quite a bit higher than the national average.